sheffler/WeemoServerSDK/doc/Mavericks.md

 http://curl.haxx.se/mail/archive-2013-10/0036.html

-In Mavericks, the default curl and libcurl do not read certificate authority files (it reads from the system keychain) and client certificates ar not supported.
+In Mavericks, the default curl and libcurl do not read certificate authority files (it reads from the system keychain) and client certificates are not supported.
 Weemo's authentication client relies on verifying the identity of your server through the use of client certificates.
 If you are interested in developing on Mavericks, it is possible but will require installing and building your own versions of OpenSSL and libcurl.
 You may choose to use macports or fink, or you can build these tools from sources.

 ## Building from Sources